 New York spends $10.4 billion caring for people made sick from smoking.

-In 2013, New York State received over $2 billion in tobacco revenues.
+Annually New York State receives over $2 billion in tobacco revenues.
 They only spend $39.3 million on tobacco prevention.
 While the NYS smoking rate has dropped faster than the national average, some population groups are benefiting less from this progress.

 Limited funding prevents reaching the vulnerable populations with the highest rates of smoking.
-Increasingly, the burden of tobacco taxes falls heavily on the poor, less educated, and those with mental health challenges.
+Increasingly, the burden of tobacco taxes falls heavily on those with low-income, low education, and those with chronic mental distress.

 Accomplishments Across New York State